 Whatever your academic needs, the Centre for the Development of Academic Skills is there to ensure you can perform to the best of your ability.
 We offer a range of academic skills support, with every student having access to an interactive e-learning module for self-directed study.
 Each academic department runs its own subject-specific training sessions to complement your studies as well as discipline-specific training.
 Free lectures, workshops, drop-ins and 1:1 tutorials on a range of key academic skills are also available.
 Please note some of these services are only available at our Egham campus.

 English Language support ahead of your study

 If English isn’t your first language, we offer our Pre-sessional English Language Programme to help you adjust to studying in an unfamiliar academic setting.
-The Programme runs for 12, eight or four weeks, and is ideal if your IELTS score falls just below the level of English required.
+The Programme runs for twelve, ten or eight weeks, and is ideal if your IELTS score falls just below the level of English required.
 Please note this programme operates from our Egham campus.

 There are plenty of spaces available for you to study and meet with fellow students.
 In our central London locations, you'll have access to senior common rooms complete with comfortable seating and kitchen equipment - great if you need somewhere to relax between teaching sessions.
 You can also take advantage of the fantastic study spaces available in Senate House library.

 It may be necessary for you to come to our Egham campus for certain events during your studies.
 These may include your examinations and, in some cases, enrolment.
 We will let you know if this is the case.
 Graduation is also held at our Egham campus.